 Driving the 4x4 maintenance road to Blackcomb Mountain in BC

-Blackcomb Mountain is a high mountain peak at an elevation of 2,252m (7,388ft) above sea level, located in British Columbia, Canada.
-This summit is accessed via a grueling service track, ranking as one of the highest roads in the country.
+Blackcomb Mountain is a high mountain peak at an elevation of 2,252m (7,388ft) above sea level, located in the Squamish-Lillooet Regional District of British Columbia.
+The access route is a grueling service track used for chairlift maintenance, ranking as one of the highest roads in Canada.

 Blackcomb Mountain